 There is plenty of fun to be had including drinking fine beer in the 'Fairview Inn'.
-It's a typical old Alaskan drinking den with plenty of charm, good humour and live music.
-We certainly did the BMC and MEF proud with our dancing.
-Especially 'Dancing Dave' and his back flips!
-Not just a talented climber but he can break dance like no other member of the British climbing fraternity!
 The Fairview is a wonderful place to meet climbers from all over the globe and gain important conditions reports.

 Permits, CMC'S, Rangers base